 The physical education curriculum is designed to provide instruction in a wide variety of lifetime fitness and wellness activities.
 Courses are selected on the basis of health-related and skill-related fitness components and safety.
-Students pursuing the A.A. or A.S. degree at Richard Bland College are required to take PE 120 Fitness and Wellness course (2 credits) as part of the core curriculum.
-No more than two additional one hour PE credits (two one-credit classes) may be used as elective credits.
+No more than two one hour PE credits (two one-credit classes) may be used as elective credits.